Events

 1. Research in Art, Science and Humanities

-The Colloquium (21 May only on-site!) addresses an international interdisciplinary research audience to present and discuss past, present or future projects by artists and scholars, curators or editors from the fields of art, science and the humanities.
+The Colloquium (on 15 Oct it will be hybrid – both on-site and online) addresses an international interdisciplinary research audience to present and discuss past, present or future projects by artists and scholars, curators or editors from the fields of art, science and the humanities.
 The topics could refer to an art project, a book, text or chapter, a research or exhibition project, a lab experiment, a lecture series, a conference concept or other.
 The presentations and exchange will focus on the work-in-progress.
 Methodological approaches – theoretical or practical – are also of great interest here.
 While researching, we often tend to shift between practical inquiry and theoretical research, browsing various disciplines.
 Following the original meaning of colloquium as “speaking together”, we want to provide a platform for exchange and embrace various kinds of work processes which are often not seen or talked about.
 Read more

 Event | Reading Club